TomDDG/ZXPicoIF2Lite/README.md

   - To use this you need to create a single ROM binary with all the ROMs you want to swap in/out using the ZXC2 commands.
   - The Spectrum 128k emulator ROM on Paul's website is a 32kB or 48kB ROM as an example.
 You don't need to split this into 2 or 3 16kB ROMs, just load the whole thing.

-To indicate ZX2 compatibiltiy is active the Pico LED will be on.
-If paging is locked using software the LED will go out indicating the interface can no longer use software bank switching.
-If selecting a normal ROM the LED will be off.

 ZX2 compatibility was tested with [Spectrum ROM Tester](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_New_ROM_Tester.htm), [Spectrum 128k Emulator (with & without IF1)](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_New_Spectrum_128.htm) and [Spanish 128k Emulator](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_New_Spanish_128.htm)

 ## The ROM Selector